 Do you have a favorite sports team?
 If so, who?

 What do you want to accomplish after TBT?

-I’d love to do contemporary and maybe get my Master’s degree
+I’d love to explore more opportunities in contemporary dance and get my Master’s degree

 Use one word to describe the feeling after dancing the last performance of The Nutcracker.